Mexico City corridor into the US

 USMCA opens the door.
 The procurement architecture still has to be rebuilt.

-Why Mexico City principals arrive here.
+Why Mexico City owners arrive here.

 The Mexican business is real.
-Decades of operating depth across Mexico City, the Bajio, Monterrey, and the broader Mexican manufacturing belt sit behind the firm.
+Decades of operating depth across Mexico City, the Bajio, Monterrey, and the broader Mexican manufacturing belt sit behind GMA.
 The automotive tier-1 has been running on Detroit-set engineering specifications for thirty years.
 The aerospace tier-1 holds Bombardier and Safran qualifications.
 The medical-device manufacturer ships to Medtronic and Becton Dickinson under USMCA rules of origin.
 The Mexican conglomerate runs across cement, real estate, telecoms, and consumer goods at scale.
 The fintech operator clears Mexican peso volume that exceeds many US-listed peers.
 A US subsidiary opens, a US procurement bid is filed, a US wholesale channel is opened, an institutional roadshow goes live, or an American portfolio company starts operating.
 The USMCA conversation is easy.
 The procurement decision still stalls.

 The instinct is to lead harder with the USMCA framing.
 More nearshoring language, more rules-of-origin compliance, more proximity to the US border, more cost-position contrast against Asian peers.
 The instinct is half right.
-American procurement readers already understand USMCA.
+American procurement buyers already understand USMCA.
 They already understand nearshoring.
 They already understand Mexican manufacturing as a category.
-What they are still scoring is US-relevant past performance, US category vocabulary, US peer-set positioning, and US-side risk architecture.
+What they are still scoring is US-relevant past performance, US category vocabulary, US peer-set positioning, and US-side risk answers.
 The USMCA tailwind opens the door.
 It does not, on its own, close the procurement decision, the wholesale order, or the US institutional check.

 The USMCA tailwind is the structural advantage Mexican operators carry that Brazilian and Asian peers do not.
-The rebuild leverages that tailwind by translating the Mexican operating history into US procurement vocabulary explicitly.
+The rebuild uses that tailwind by translating the Mexican operating history into US procurement vocabulary explicitly.
 House view on Mexico City to US entry

 Verticals carried through the corridor.